rcolomina/emacs_configuration/README.md

-# emacs_configuration
+# Emacs Configuration

-Project to store and improve my personal emacs configuration file.
+Project dedicated to store and improve emacs configuration files.

-Many tricks and tips can be added to this configuration file, so I can improve my productivity.
+Many tricks and tips can be used and added into an emacs configuration file, so it can improve your productivity.